IAEA-NDS/open-benchmarks/README.md

 ## License

-The data in this repository is distributed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.en) license.
+All data (including input files, reference output and experimental data) in this repository are distributed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.en) license.
 See the `LICENSE` file for details on terms and conditions.

 ## Related projects